In Exercises 21–40, eliminate the parameter t. Then use the recta... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 21–40, eliminate the parameter t.
 Then use the rectangular equation to sketch the plane curve represented by the given parametric equations.
 Use arrows to show the orientation of the curve corresponding to increasing values of t.
-(If an interval for t is not specified, assume that −∞ < t < ∞. _ x = √t, y = t − 1
+(If an interval for t is not specified, assume that −∞ < t < ∞. x = 1 + 3 cos t, y = 2 + 3 sin t; 0 ≤ t < 2π

 Verified Solution